antischematic/angular-composition-api/packages/core/README.md

 }
 ```

-Inject the value from a child context.
+Inject the `ValueToken` from a child context.
 Throws `EmptyValueError` if no value or default
  has been set.

 ```ts